ROCm/ROCR-Runtime/README.md

 * A 64-bit version of AMD's finalizer extension for ROCR runtime
 * A 64-bit version of AMD's runtime tools library
-* A 64-bit version of AMD's runtime image library, which supports the HSAIL image implementation only.
+* A 64-bit version of AMD's runtime image library

 The contents of these packages are installed in /opt/rocm/hsa and /opt/rocm by default.
 The core runtime package depends on the hsakmt-roct-dev package